 Crepuscular, Arboreal and Solitary Red pandas are most active in the early morning and late afternoon (crepuscular) spending most of the day resting in trees (arboreal) conserving their energy.
 Red pandas are normally solitary creatures but come together in pairs in the breeding season.

-A Mostly-Vegetarian Carnivore Although classified as a carnivore, red pandas eat mainly bamboo leaves (up to 20,000 a day!), grass and fruit.
-Occasionally they will eat an egg, insect or small animal. *Photo by Mathias Appel.
+A Mostly-Vegetarian Carnivore Although classified as a carnivore, red pandas mainly eat bamboo leaves, and they eat a lot of it!
+This is because red pandas can digest only about 24 percent of the bamboo they eat.
+They also eat grass and fruit and occasionally an egg, insect or small animal. *Photo by Mathias Appel.